 Dark Horse has two titles that aren’t Gantz or Evangelion, an achievement in itself.
 Including the debut of a new series, Blood-C. Which is yet another CLAMP franchise designed to promote an anime, made in conjunction with Production I.G.
 It’s a girl by day, monster slayer by night sort of story, and I believe gets quite dark.
 The artist did the Bandai manga version of The Girl Who Leapt Through Time.

 ANNA: I feel like as a long-time CLAMP fan I should be more interested in this, but this is just reminding me that I need to get that 4th Cardcaptor Sakura omnibus.

-MELINDA: I find I’m never really interested in these anime-related projects of theirs.
+MJ: I find I’m never really interested in these anime-related projects of theirs.
 But the new omnibus of Tokyo Babylon comes out soon, so I’ll be able to rave then.

 SEAN: And for those who liked the Evangelion doujinshi anthology, there’s one coming out for Trigun called Multiple Bullets.
 Given Trigun has an actual creator,. this is a little more serious than the other types we’ve seen, and includes a 2-chapter story by Nightow he wrote for the movie premiere.

 Kodansha has the 6th Negima omnibus.
 The translation had been fixed by this point, and it has no extra content, so it’s really just for anyone who didn’t get it the first time and is annoyed that it’s not available digitally yet.